 For roller skates, there is no need for anything high-end just yet.
 As a beginner, you want a solid pair that can support your feet as well as wheels suitable for the outdoors.

-It is recommended your wheels have a durometer rating (measure of durability, shock absorption, and grip) between 74A to 105A.
+It is recommended your wheels have a durometer rating (a measure of durability, shock absorption, and grip) between 74A to 105A.

 Wheels with a lower durometer help absorb shock and are more suitable for bumpier roads.